Back to blog

 For example, Google Alerts or Talkwalker can be used to track online mentions of particular keywords, thus allowing you to know what is said by or about your competitors.

-The importance and benefits of competitive intelligence
+The importance and benefits of competitive intelligence analysis

-The importance of competitive intelligence in the business world after the informational revolution is more than clear.
+The importance of competitor intelligence in the business world after the informational revolution is more than clear.
 Information is an asset, the more of it you have and the better you are able to utilize it, the greatest business success you can expect.

 To specify how competitive intelligence gathered with public web data helps companies, here are a few key points about its benefits.

-Competitive advantage
+1. Competitive advantage through competitive intelligence

 Through information analysis, companies know what their competitors are doing and going to do.
 Additionally, they can learn from their mistakes and adapt their best practices.

-Furthermore, correct evaluation of competition allows you to prepare better strategies and increase the ability to go head to head with your competition.
+Furthermore, correct evaluation of competition allows you to prepare better strategies and increase the ability to go head-to-head with your competition.

 Tracking competitors means knowing the particular industry and the market they operate in.
-Other firms can be generally understood as market variables that one needs to account for when forecasting market conditions and planning for the future.
+Other firms can be generally understood as market variables that one needs to account for when forecasting market trends and planning for the future.

 Thus, competitive intelligence research leads to invaluable market insights that can boost strategic planning at all levels and departments.

-Product and marketing research
+3. Product and marketing research using competitive intelligence

 Gathering competitive intelligence, especially with public web data, also inevitably means marketing and product research.